 - Attempting to access resources that are not reachable from shinyapps.io (for example, a database behind your organization’s firewall)

-- Use of packages that require Windows (shinyapps.io runs on Linux)
+- Use of packages that require Windows or a non-Linux system (shinyapps.io runs on Linux, specifically Ubuntu)

 - Use of packages that require access to the display (e.g., packages that require Tcl/Tk)